Where to live at university: The complete guide

 |They're usually situated quite close to university campuses.||You'll still have to deal with the noise and mess of shared living.|

-If you're stressing about being friends with your flatmates when you move out, that's completely natural!
-But before we leave you to make the big decision, here are some words of advice from one STS reader:
+If you're worried about not getting on with all of your flatmates, that's completely natural!
+But before we leave you to make the big decision, here are some words of advice from Natalie, another Save the Student reader:

 Everyone will tell you that your flatmates will become your best friends, but in my experience and my friends' experience, this isn't true.
 Sometimes it is, and if so you're incredibly lucky, but please don't be discouraged if you don't gel with everyone immediately or at all.

-If you've decided you're going to move away from home, it's time to start packing!
+If you've decided to move away from home, it's time to start packing!
 Here's our ultimate uni packing checklist.